pinax/pinax-api/docs/resources.md

         return self.name
 ```

 A resource may want a different attribute name for external consumption.
-In this case the resource exposes "notes", derived from `Author.extra`:
+In this case the resource exposes `notes`, derived from `Author.extra`:

 ```python
 class AuthorResource(api.Resource):